 - Declutter your house.
 Keeping clutter off the floor can help you to avoid trips and falls.

-During the physical exam, your doctor will check for points of tenderness in your foot and ankle.
+During the physical exam, your doctor will check for points of tenderness in your foot.
 The precise location of your pain can help determine its cause.

 If your signs and symptoms suggest a break or fracture, your doctor may suggest one or more of the following imaging tests.

 - X-rays.
 Most foot fractures can be visualized on X-rays.
 The technician may need to take X-rays from several different angles so that the bone images won't overlap too much.
 Stress fractures often don't show up on X-rays until the break actually starts healing.